amberin/amberin-firewalld/README.md

   defined globally, but will only be configured on nodes where they are actually used.
-* It purges any undefined zones and IP sets, taking more aggressive control over the FirewallD configuration.
+* It purges any undefined zones and IP sets, taking more aggressive control over your firewall configuration.
 * It is very fast, whereas I have found `puppet-firewalld` to be very slow and a bit of a resource hog.
 * It expects a single hash describing all properties of each zone,